-Thought Leader Action Ideas for Understanding and Preparing for the Future Health Care Workforce planning.
-The typical onboarding process includes describing the employee position, policies and procedures, and the reporting process.
+Thought Leader Action Ideas for Understanding and Preparing for the Future Health Care Workforce

+Elevate employee on-boarding to a whole new level, focusing on career development, mentoring and succession planning.
+The typical on-boarding process includes describing the employee position, policies and procedures, and the reporting process.
 What if the process instead began with a description of the employee's entry level position, followed by a diagram of all the different positions they could move to in their career?
 Offering a mentor, growth opportunities, and additional education if desired changes employees' mindsets from the first day of work.
 It is an opportunity for organizations to give back to their employees from the first day they come to the organization, communicating "we want you to succeed, and we will invest in you to succeed."